 One of the most foreign-friendly neko cat cafe of Tokyo, highly recommended if you do not speak Japanese.
 This place has also an English website

-Ikebukuro Station is also important because is the terminus of two lines of two private companies, the Tobu Tojo line
+Ikebukuro station is also important because it is the terminus of two lines of two private companies, the Tobu Tojo line

 towards Saitama, and the Seibu Ikebukuro line